 Chalice heeled Nipha forward.
 “What’s going on, Marcus?”

 “Something is wrong, Maefeline.
 This close to the entrance, we would have already been met by Portalis scouts.
 They are stationed in critical locations hidden in the forest and monitor the terrain around the gate.
 The fact that there is a distinct lack of them has me worried.”

 “No.” He shook his head.
 “They should always be here.
 If they are not, then something is wrong.”

-Chalice glanced around and a million thoughts ran through her mind.
+Chalice glanced around as a million thoughts ran through her mind.
 Was Dar’Maalda here?
 Had his men already taken over?
 But, no, of course not.
-They couldn’t be.
+They couldn’t have.
 There would be sign of a battle.
-Then, what is going on? she wondered.
-But before she could think of any other possible explanations, she saw them …
+Then, what is going on? she wondered, but before she could think of any other possibilities, she saw them …

 Coming November 2013.